 Ready, steady, build!
-Just in time for Capricorn season and a grounded cosmic cycle, we’re thrilled to bring you our latest installment of zodiac-themed yoga poses by Andrea Rice, a Libra with a Capricorn South Node and Astrostyle’s Managing Editor.
+Just in time for Capricorn season and a grounded cosmic cycle, we’re thrilled to bring you our latest installment of zodiac-themed yoga poses by Andrea Rice, a Libra with a Capricorn South Node.
 For each astrological season, Andrea will share her favorite planetary poses tailored to the traits of the corresponding star sign.
 By embodying astrology and asana, you can move more in tune to the natural rhythms of life; enhancing your perceptions and elevating your spirit.
 Namaste! –Tali & Ophi

 Stabilizing Capricorn season plants our feet on solid ground, shifting our attention toward mapping out our goals in a practical and sensible way.
 As the sign symbolized by the mythical Sea Goat, Capricorn roots our dreams in reality with tireless ambition that reaches for the stars.